 Even though the edifice has been in use since late 1975, it was formally opened by the then head of State of the Federal Republic of Nigeria, Gen Olusegun Obasanjo on September 30, 1975, five months before FESTAC 77.
 Since then it has hosted a good number of international music concerts, dramas, film shows, symposia, exhibitions, workshops and even sports.

-Between 1975 till date, National Theatre has been managed by quite a couple of administrators, General Manager/CEOs.
+Between 1975 till date, National Theatre has been managed by quite a couple of administrators, General Manager/CEOs and Director General.

 The design for this edifice was taken from the Palace of Culture and Sports in Varna, Bulgaria.
 The Contract for its construction was signed on April 24, 1973, during Gen. Yakubu Gowon’s regime with the Bulgarians construction company called Technoexportsroy, the main constructors for the building of the complex.